e-mit/gitscan/README.md

     - Open repo folder
     - Run a git diff with difftool: this shows uncommitted modifications, if any, or otherwise shows the last commit.
     - Open a terminal window in the repo folder (defaults to gnome-terminal).
-    - Open the project in an IDE (defaults to Microsoft Visual Studio Code).
+    - Open the folder in an IDE (defaults to Microsoft Visual Studio Code).
     - Refresh the repo data (including doing a git fetch, if not disabled in settings).
 - You can run a new search for repositories at any time.
 The resulting list will be saved for future sessions.

 ### Refresh

-- Refresh updates the repository data displayed in the application.
+- Refreshing updates the repository data displayed in the application.
     - Press F5 or use the Action menu to refresh all repositories.
     - Click the penultimate column to refresh a single repository.
 - By default, refresh includes executing a ```git fetch``` for each remote.